 I sat there staring at her.
-“You thought that I’m gay?”
+“Do you mean that you thought that I was gay?”

-“No, Curt, I know that you’re gay.
+“No, Curt, I knew that you’re gay.
 Part of my training is in gender identity.
 We learned the markers that indicate that a teen will exhibit that can help us classify him or her as potentially gay.
 You exhibited a number of those markers.
 For example, you’re very intelligent, are focused on your studies, and you get good grades.
 Almost all of your friends have been boys.
 You never dated.
-You and the girls you know treated each other like you were brother and sister, not like boyfriend and girlfriend.
-There is one boy, Tom Williams, who you’re so close to that that it appears that you’re boyfriends.
+You and the girls you know treated each other like you were brothers and sisters, not like boyfriend and girlfriend.
+There is one boy, Tom Williams, who you are so close to that that it appears that you’re boyfriends.
 When Don attacked you, you vehemently denied that you were gay.